hanatos/vkdt/doc/howto/gui-basics/readme.md

 basic interaction with the graph:

+* use middle mouse button + drag to pan the graph around
+* use mouse wheel to zoom in/out centered around the pointer
-* drag a read (or write) pin to a write (or read) pin to connect
+* drag a write pin to a read pin to connect
-* drag a read pin into the void to remove a connection
+* right click the ball of a read pin to remove a connection
-* drag and drop a disconnected node on top of a link to insert the node
+* drag and drop a disconnected node on top of a link to insert the node (if there is a default `input`→`output`)

 this last point only works if the node is *simple*, i.e. it has a clearly defined chain of an `input` connector to an `output` connector and does not